jpsecher/ds-gluster/readme.md

     $ cd ../ansible
     $ edit inventory.ini

+To avoid specifying the key all the time, put the location of the private key in `ansible/ansible.cfg` like

+    [defaults]
+    private_key_file = /Users/jps/.ssh/ec2-lundogbendsen-jp.pem

+Prepare shared data storage:

+    $ export ANSIBLE_HOST_KEY_CHECKING=False
+    $ ansible-playbook -i inventory.ini staging-01-prepare-shared-data-storage.yml

-Then start the cluster:
+Connect the nodes into a Trusted Storage Pool and start the cluster:

-    $ ansible-playbook -i inventory.ini --private-key=~/.ssh/ec2-lundogbendsen-jp.pem staging-create-swarm-master.yml
+    $ ansible-playbook -i inventory.ini staging-11-create-swarm-master.yml

 Copy the token and IP from the output into `group_vars/staging-workers`.
 Then start all workers:

     $ ansible-playbook -i inventory.ini --private-key=~/.ssh/ec2-lundogbendsen-jp.pem staging-create-swarm-workers.yml

-Or, to avoid specifying the key all the time, put the location of the private key in `ansible/ansible.cfg` like

-    [defaults]
-    private_key_file = /Users/jps/.ssh/ec2-lundogbendsen-jp.pem

 To see that it is working, make a SSH tunnel (in a new terminal):